fatso83/vmware-auto-suspend/README.md

 _exactly_ what I was interested in.

-But as that was kind of hidden and in a form that is hard to contribute to if you find bugs in the solutin, I decided to improve on this situation by dumping the solution on GitHub.
+But as that was kind of hidden and in a form that is hard to contribute to if you find bugs in the solution, I decided to improve on this situation by dumping the solution on GitHub.
 That fixes troublesome copy-paste issues and makes it possible for some clever individual to perhaps contribute a script that automates the manual steps involved in making the event